pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 Now go to the *LED Strip* tab and configure the LEDs.
 First setup how the LEDs are laid out so that you can visualize it later as you configure and so the flight controller knows how many LEDs there are available.

-There is a step by step guide on how to use the Configurator to [configure the Led Strip feature](http://blog.oscarliang.net/setup-rgb-led-cleanflight/) which was published early 2015 by Oscar Liang.
+There is a step by step guide on how to use the Configurator to [configure the Led Strip feature](https://oscarliang.com/setup-led-betaflight/) which was published in 2018 by Oscar Liang.

 ### CLI
 Enable the `LED_STRIP` feature via the cli: